syntax27/sdktester/README.md

-# Paypalize - Demo app for Native XO and Popup Bridge SDK
+# SDK Tester - Demo app for Native XO and Popup Bridge SDK

 This app can be used to test how a checkout flow opened inside a WebView (e.g. in hybrid apps) behaves when the WebView is "enhanced" with one of the two SDKs:
 * [NativeXO SDK](https://github.com/paypal/paypalnativecheckout-docs/blob/master/ios.md) for Direct and [PayPal Checkout](https://github.com/paypal/paypal-checkout) implementations